Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 Think of it like this:
 1. - Training = learning what patterns to look for.
    - Operation = recognizing those patterns in new situations.

+---

+*If AI has been around for a while, why is everyone suddenly talking about it?*